inayrus/FinalAppProject/PROCESS.md

 * Delete button in toolbar is working, provides an alert dialogue.
 * Select photo activity sends user to gallery.
 * Created a styleguide during the stand-up.
+* RecyclerView implemented, but the tags aren't shown in horizontal line.
+If there are two tags, only the first one is shown and the second disappears.
+I should start with this tomorrow.

 I've also been debating whether the back buttons in the NoteActivity should save the note as well, or if they should act as a cancel button (what they do now).